Create Typewriter Effect Animation Using Python

 video.release()

-Pass an input sentence to the function above along with a file name for the output video.
-The typing-effect will be applied on this input sentence.
 If you want to change the speed of the typing animation effect then you can also pass different values of video_fps and video_duration arguments to the function

 text = "This is a typewriter animation created using Python."